-- Purchase bubble stocks weighted by their capitalization that are estimated to be between 80% and 100% of the elapsed warp time from the bubble peak to the bubble conclusion. - Sell S&P 500 in equal amount to create market neutral exposure.

-3. Run-up and Over-reaction Trading Rule

-- Purchase bubble stocks weighted by their capitalization that are estimated to be between 20% and 80% of the elapsed warp time from the bubble inception to the bubble peak and bubble stocks that are estimated to be between 80% and 100% of the elapsed warp time from the bubble peak to the bubble conclusion. - Sell S&P 500 in equal amount to create market neutral exposure.
+- Purchase bubble stocks weighted by their capitalization that are estimated to be between 20% and 80% of the elapsed warp time from the bubble inception to the bubble peak. - Sell S&P 500 in equal amount to create market-neutral exposure. - 2.
+Overreaction trading rule - Purchase bubble stocks weighted by their capitalization that are estimated to be between 80% and 100% of the elapsed warp time from the bubble peak to the bubble conclusion. - Sell S&P 500 in equal amount to create market-neutral exposure. - 3.
+Run-up and overreaction trading rule - Purchase bubble stocks weighted by their capitalization that are estimated to be between 20% and 80% of the elapsed warp time from the bubble inception to the bubble peak and bubble stocks that are estimated to be between 80% and 100% of the elapsed warp time from the bubble peak to the bubble conclusion. - Sell S&P 500 in equal amount to create market-neutral exposure.